-- To continue to raise attainment in Literacy and English through improved approaches to learning, teaching and assessment. (focus on Writing) - To improve the design of our curriculum to ensure coherence and progression across the levels and to establish greater continuity across the school, taking account of recent strategic priority developments. - To review the procedures for identifying, supporting and tracking interventions for children who require additional support with learning. - To develop a whole school approach to nurture which supports improvements in wellbeing and relationships and the growth and development of children. - To review and develop anti bulling policy across the school and to embed anti bulling practices in line with school vision and values. - To extend and deepen staff knowledge and understanding in outdoor learning by supporting staff in accessing high-quality professional learning.
+- Raised attainment in Literacy and English at some stages through improved approaches to learning, teaching and assessment. (focus on Writing) - Improved the design of our curriculum to ensure coherence and progression across the levels and to established greater continuity across the school, taking account of recent strategic priority developments. - Reviewed the procedures for identifying, supporting and tracking interventions for children who require additional support with learning. - Developed a whole school approach to nurture which supports improvements in wellbeing and relationships and the growth and development of children. - Developed an anti-bulling policy across the school and to embed anti bulling practices in line with school vision and values. - Extended and deepened staff knowledge and understanding in outdoor learning by supporting staff in accessing high-quality professional learning.